 A register of investments is available for inspection at the registered office of the Scheme.
-Refer to Note 37 for Financial Risk Management disclosures.
+Refer to Note 36 for Financial Risk Management disclosures.

-The personal medical savings accounts were invested on behalf of members in Money Market Fund and Linked Insurance Policies.
-The effective interest rate on the investments was 8.2% (2018: 8.2%).
+The personal medical savings accounts were invested on behalf of members in Money Market Funds and Linked Insurance Policies.
+The effective interest rate on the investments was 6% (2019: 8.2%).

-6. LEASES
+5. LEASES

-IFRS 16 replaces the provisions of IAS 17 that relate to the recognition, classification and measurement of leases.
-The new standard addresses the establishment of principles for the recognition, measurement, presentation and disclosure of all lease arrangements within the scope of the standard.
 Under IFRS 16, an asset (the right to use the leased item) and the liability to pay rentals, are recognised at the inception of the lease.
-The asset is included in property and equipment, and the liability to pay rentals is disclosed separately as lease liabilities.
+The asset is disclosed separately and the liability to pay rentals is disclosed separately as lease liabilities.
 The Scheme has elected to apply an exemption on leases for which the underlying asset is of low value, being individual assets which are valued at less than R65 000.